Canon 700D vs M6

-The M6 is a recent model that features in the current product line-up of Canon.
-In contrast, the 700D has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the 700D was succeeded by the Canon 750D.
+Both the 700D and the M6 have been discontinued, but can regularly be found used on eBay.
+The 700D was replaced by the Canon 750D, while the M6 was followed by the Canon M6 Mark II.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon website.

 So what is the bottom line?
 Is the Canon 700D better than the Canon M6 or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.

 Arguments in favor of the Canon EOS 700D:

 - Easier framing: Has an optical viewfinder for image composition and settings control.

 - More flexible LCD: Has a swivel screen for odd-angle shots in portrait or landscape orientation.

 - Longer lasting: Can take more shots (440 versus 295) on a single battery charge.

 - More affordable: Was introduced into a lower priced segment (17 percent cheaper at launch).